 The GLOBAL POSTION of The Netherlands is approximately 52 degrees latitude north and 5 degrees longitude east.
 The geographic center is northeast of Lunteren.
 The highest point in the in the country is Vaalserberg a hill with a height of 1,059 ft.
 The lowest point is Zuidplaspolder −23 ft. below sea level..
 Geocaching is a high-tech sport using a Global Positioning System and The Netherlands has many Geocaches.

-The HISTORY of The Netherlands dates back to 5500 BC.
-The ancient Netherlands was inhabited by Celtic and German tribes.
-They were eventually ruled by the ancient Roman Empire, The Franks, and the Franks Empire of Charlemagne.
-After the fall of the Charlemagne Empire the Low Countries territory was divided into several smaller states.
-In the Middle Ages the Netherlands one of the richest areas in Europe.
-In 1555, Charles of the Habsburg dynasty granted the Netherlands to his son, Philip II, king of Spain.
+The HISTORY of The Netherlands dates back to 5500 BC. when the area was inhabited by the Celtics and German tribes.
+They were eventually ruled by the ancient Roman Empire, the Franks, and the Charlemagne.
+After the fall of the Charlemagne the Low Countries territory was divided into several smaller states.
+In 1555, Charles V abdicated, giving his Spanish Empire to his son, Philip II, and the Holy Roman Empire to his brother Ferdinand.
 In 1581, the Union of Utrecht proclaimed independence from Spain.
-In 1648 the Spanish recognized the sovereignty of the Republic.
+It was not recognized by the Spanish Empire until the Twelve Years' Truce in 1609.
 Until 1794, The Dutch Republic remained under the power of the Austrian throne of Habsburg.
-Growth of the liberal and republican ideas all over the world and resistance to these ideas by the people who ruled the Dutch Republic, led at the end of the 18th century to the creation of The Kingdom of the Netherlands, which after the fall of Napoleon included also the territories of the today’s Belgium and Luxemburg.
-In the second half of the 19 century, the Netherlands became a liberal and modern state.
+Growth of the liberal and republican ideas all over the world and resistance to these ideas by the people who ruled the Dutch Republic, led at the end of the 18th century, to the creation of The Kingdom of the Netherlands, which after the fall of Napoleon included also the territories of the today’s Belgium and Luxemburg.
+In the second half of the 19th century, the Netherlands became a liberal and modern state.
 Today It is one of the most developed and wealthiest countries in the world.

 The Netherlands has a variety of INSECTS including many butterflies and moths.
+There are also a variety of spiders including some poisonous spiders.
 Scientists in the country are experimenting with different insects that could replace animal meat as a source of protein.

 The Netherlands has many, many ISLANDS.
 The largest island is Texel and includes 7 villages.
 The oldest traces of civilization on Terschelling Island date from around 850.
 Ameland Island has 4 villages and one small part-village.
 Schiermonnikoog Island is a municipality and a national park.